If you are into all things creativity and programming you must at least go there once. The spirit of Jimi Hendrix lives on in Brighton people.

 Special thanks to Thomas and Erlend for working very hard on this one.

+Exciting things happened here at Boulevart the last couple of months.
+We went through some changes, developed exciting new things, won awards, … A lot to talk about but as you might noticed, we did not really communicate much lately.
+Not that we did not want to, we were just waiting for the right timing.
 Together with our re-styled blog we think that time has finally come.
 We gave our online communication platform a fresh new look and feel, but that’s not all.
 From now on our blog will no longer act as just a technical lab, we felt that it was time for something bigger.

 At the last dutch Adobe usergroup meeting my colleague Thomas Joos did a very interesting session with some inside looks about mobile development.